saluteyang/slidifyPresent_Rbasics/index.md

 > * Contributed by Rob Hyndman of Monash University, Australia
 > * An excellent source of information on time series modeling using R is here: https://www.otexts.org/fpp/resources
 > * The package `forecast` enables complex methods to be invoked with just the right function call
-> * We'll see an example using a double-seasonality Holt-Winters procedure to forecast hourly power prices using the same source of information above
+> * We'll see an example using a double-seasonality Holt-Winters procedure to forecast hourly power prices using the same hourly PJM data
     * The double seasonality refers to both the daily cycle as well as the weekly (weekday/weekend) cycle
-> * The example uses a training set of 600 hourly data; the forecast (blue) is compared to the true out of sample data of hour number 601 to 744 plotted in black
+> * The example uses a training set of 600 hourly data; the forecast (blue) is compared to the actual out-of-sample data of hour number 601 to 744 (plotted in black)

 ---